mathesar-foundation/mathesar-wiki/team/guide/events.md

 - Lightning Talks
 - Playing [CodeNames](https://codenames.game/)
 - Playing charades (with a movie theme)
+- Playing an online version of [Fishbowl](https://fishbowl-game.com/), a guessing game.

 We're particularly interested in events that help us get to know each other better.
 Also, we're always open to doing activities we've done before.